-G.O.(Ms.)No. 213
+c.O.(Ms.)No. 213

-Dated: 14,10,2008
+Dated: 14.10.2008

-1.G.O.Ms.No.289, Housing and Urban Dovolopmont Department, Dated

-2.From the Commissioner of Town and Country Planning Letter Roc No.10567/01 MP3 dated 17.6.2008.
+- 1.G.O.Ms.No.289, Housing and Urban Dovolopment Department, Dated - 2.From the Commissioner of Town and Country Planning Letter Roc No.10867/01 MP3 dated 17.6.2008.

-In the Government order first read above, the Government gave its consent to the Nagercoil local planning authority to the publication of a notice under section 26 of the said Act for the preparation of the modified master plan for the Nagercoil local planning area under sub-section (2) of section 24 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972).
-The Commissioner of Town and Country Planning in his letter second read above, has sent the modified master plan for the Nagercoil local planning area and requested the Government to accord approval to t, under section 28 of the Tamil Nadu Town and Country Planning Act, 1971.
+In the Government order first read above, the Government gave its consent to the Nagercoil local planning authority to the publication of a notice under section 26 of the said Act for the preparation of the modified master plan for the Nagercoi local planning area under sub-section (2) of section 24 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972).
+The Commissioner of Town and Country Planning in his letter second read above, has sent the modified master plan for the Nagercoil local planning area and requested the Government to accord approval to it, under section 28 of the Tamil Nadu Town and Country Planning Act, 1971.

-The Government, after careful examination of the proposal of the 2.
-Commissioner of Town and Country Planning, have decided to approve the modified master plan for the Nagercoil local planning area.
-Accordingly, under section 28 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972), the Governor of Tamil Nadu hereby approves, the modified master plan for the Nagercoil local planning area, submitted by the Commissioner of Town and Country Planning.
+The Government, after careful examination of the proposa of the Commissioner of Town and Country Planning, have decided to approve the modified master plan for the Nagercoil local planning area.
+Accordingly, under section 28 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972), the Governor of Tamil Nadu hereby approves, the modified master plan for the Nagercoil local planning area, submitted by the Commissioner of Town and Country Phanning.
 The copies of the modified master plan for the Nagercoil local planning area, as approved by the Government are sent to the Commissioner of Town and Country Planning.

-3. The following Notification will be published in the next issue of the Tamil Nadu Government Gazette.
-The Commissioner of Town and Country Planning is requested to ensure the manner as prescribed in rules 12 and to ensure that the Notification is published in the manner as prescribed in rules 12 and 15 of the Master Plan (Preparation, Publication and Sanction) Rules.
+3. The following Notification will be published in the next Issue of the Tamil Nadu Government Gazette.
+The Commissioner of Town and Country Planning is requested to ensure the Commissioner of the manner as prescribed in rules 12 and to ensure that the Notification is published in the manner as prescribed in rules 12 and 15 of the manner as prescribed

+15 of the Master Plan (Preparation, Publication and Sanction) Rules.